mattermost/mattermost/e2e-tests/README.md

   * Set `CWS_URL` when spinning up a cloud-like test server that communicates with a test instance of customer web server.
 2. (optional) `make start-dashboard`: start the automation-dashboard in the background
   * This also sets the `AUTOMATION_DASHBOARD_URL` and `AUTOMATION_DASHBOARD_TOKEN` variables for the cypress container
-  * Note that if you run the dashboard locally, but also specify other `AUTOMATION_DASHBOARD_*` variables in your `.ci/env` file, the latter variables will take precedence
+  * Note that if you run the dashboard locally, but also specify other `AUTOMATION_DASHBOARD_*` variables in your `.ci/env` file, the latter variables will take precedence.
+  * The dashboard is used for orchestrating specs with parallel test run and is typically used in CI.
+  * Only Cypress is currently using the dashboard; Playwright is not.
 3. Run the following commands to run with cypress:
   * `TEST=cypress make`: start and prepare the server, then run the cypress tests against self-hosted test server.
   * `TEST=cypress SERVER=cloud make`: create test customer for cloud, start and prepare the server, run the cypress tests against cloud-like test server, then delete the test customer.
 When anticipating a licensed test server, make sure the loaded license via `MM_LICENSE` is for cloud.